OfficeDev/msteams-docs.es-ES/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/Work-with-Universal-Actions-for-Adaptive-Cards.md

 ### <a name="teams"></a>Teams

-Para garantizar la compatibilidad de versiones anteriores de sus tarjetas adaptables con versiones anteriores de Teams, debe incluir la propiedad `fallback` y establecer su valor en `Action.Submit`.
-Además, el código del bot debe procesar `Action.Execute` y `Action.Submit`.
+To ensure backward compatibility of your Adaptive Cards with older versions of Teams, you must include the `fallback` property and set its value to `Action.Submit`.
+Also, your bot code must process both `Action.Execute` and `Action.Submit`.

 Para obtener más información, consulte [compatibilidad con versiones anteriores en Teams](/adaptive-cards/authoring-cards/universal-action-model#teams).